christopher-eglinton/christopher-eglinton/README.md

 ## some stuff i've worked on
 - high-security API - developed a mission-critical API to verify employee training compliance before allowing access to **secure areas**.
 - connection integration platform – handles critical data transfers between external APIs and internal applications.
-- enterprise data synchronization – built and maintain a system which processes & imports 20,000+ users daily from various data sources.
+- enterprise data synchronization – built and maintain a system which processes & imports thousands users daily from various data sources.
 - code migration from PHP to go – leading the transition of a legacy PHP system to a go-based architecture.

 ## **my linkedin**